 Congo Basin Tri-National Park

 There are two tri-national parks in Central Africa, and naturally this can lead to confusion amongst their names!
-To clarify from the outset, currently we only do trips to the Sangha Tri–National Park and Odzala- Kokoua National Park, TRIDOM, Republic of Congo (Brazzaville).
+To clarify, currently we only do safaris and expeditions to the Sangha Tri–National Park and Odzala- Kokoua National Park, TRIDOM, Republic of Congo (Brazzaville).

 The Sangha Tri-National zone was created on the initative of COMIFAC, a conference of the ministers of forests from the countries in the Congo basin.The Sangha River Tri-national Protected area (STN) includes Dzanga Sangha Special Reserve in Central African Republic, Nouabale Ndoki National Park in the Republic of Congo (Brazzaville) and the Lobeke National Park in Cameroon (with 2 sectors forming the Dzanga Ndoki National Park).